Ruben-Cooper/OneRosterDocs/README.md

 ## Create a RosterHub Server with Docker
-> This is used as a OneRoster RestAPI server in order to test the API functionalities of the plugin.<br>
+> This is used as a OneRoster RestAPI server in order to test the API functionalities of the plugin.
-> Note: This is not required for CSV uploads and is stricly provided for testing use cases.
+> <b>Note: This is not required for CSV uploads and is stricly provided for testing use cases.</b>

 <a href="https://ruben-cooper.github.io/T075-IFB399-Docs/#/rosterhub" target="_blank">RosterHub Install Guide</a>

-## Preview

-_TODO: Complete with your content - such as a screenshot of your app or command-line usage.
-You can also rename Preview to Sample._
+## An Overview on How the OneRoster Plug-In Works
+> The OneRoster plug-in processes CSV data to integrate student information into the Moodle environment according to the OneRoster v1.1 specification.

+<a href="https://ruben-cooper.github.io/T075-IFB399-Docs/#/csv_plug_in_overview" target="_blank">Overview on How the OneRoster Plug-In Works</a>

 ## Installation

 _TODO: Add your instructions here or link to an installation.md page._

-## Usage

-_TODO: Add your instructions here or link to a usage.md page._

 ## Demo

 This section showcases some functionality of Docsify.

+## Error Messages
+> This are all the error messages present with the OneRoster Plug-in

+<a href="https://ruben-cooper.github.io/T075-IFB399-Docs/#/error_messages" target="_blank">Error Message Guide</a>

 ```bash
 echo "Hello, World"